-STREAMLINE INCIDENT RESPONSE

-Connected safety devices provide real-time worker location and safety information - should an incident occur. information of your workers on your dashboard - in-realtime should an incident occur.
+STREAMLINE INCIDENT RESPONSE Connected safety devices provide accurate location information of your workers on your dashboard - in-real-time should an incident occur.
 This enables you to quickly respond to individual incidents or enact emergency response and evacuation procedures.

 ENABLE PROACTIVE SAFETY

-Connected safety helps you reduce incidents by leveraging insights from vital information and trustworthy data.
+Connected safety lets you leverage insights from vital information and trustworthy data to reduce incidents.
 For example, by creating more effective preventive safety protocols and processes.
-You can explore gas exposure data to identify alarm notification patterns and take action to mitigate.
 Having full visibility of your workers lets you scale your safety program across worksites and facilities.
 You can also identify focus areas where additional worker training should be implemented.